rustyshakelford2/LavaFurnace/readme.txt

 (any values entered here are accepted as valid smeltable items for a furnace regardless of if they actually can be smelted)

+custom_fuel=
+{this accepts comma separated integer values}
+(any values entered here are accepted as valid fuel items for a furnace regardless of if they actually are fuels)

 layer_one_blocks=
 (this accepts defined valid block types for the top most layer of the furnace)